BEFORE YOU GO

 Fungi has been in the Dingle harbor for over 37 years.
 He greets every boat that comes into the harbor.
 They believe he was orphaned as a young baby and since he has no predators in the harbor- he’s made it his home.
 Fungi is also one of the biggest tourist attractions in Dingle.
 He was adorable to watch as he followed our boat around the whole time.
 If you want to book your Fungi boat tour and learn more about this incredible dolphin- CLICK HERE.

-5. Walk around and shop at the many boutique stores in the city center of Dingle
+5. Walk around and shop at the local boutiques in the city center of Dingle

 6. Falconry Experience– Get up close and personal with some beautiful birds such as a golden eagle, a falcon and owls.